 The Board of Directors does not have any current plan to issue any new shares pursuant to the General Mandate to Issue Shares and Proposal 7 is being submitted for shareholder approval as required by the HKEx and/or in compliance with the HK Listing Rules.

-The adoption of the General Mandate to Issue Shares is not conditioned on shareholder approval of the Connected Person Placing Authorization II described in Proposals 9 and 10.
+The adoption of the General Mandate to Issue Shares is not conditioned on shareholder approval of the Connected Person Placing Authorization I and the Connected Person Placing Authorization II described in Proposals 9 and 10.